sapcc/openstack-rate-limit-middleware/docs/configure.md

 ## Black- & Whitelist

-This middleware allows configuring a black- and whitelist for certain scopes.
+This middleware allows configuring a black- and whitelist for certain scopes and keys.
-A scope might be an (initiator/target) project UUID or an initiator host address.
+A `scope` might be an (initiator/target) project UUID or an initiator host address.
+A `key` refers to a project specified by name in the format `$projectDomainName/$projectName`.
 If a scope is blacklisted, the middleware immediately returns the configured blacklist response.
 Requests in a whitelisted scope are not rate limited.
 Also see the [examples](../etc/).